-Although some students purposefully cheat on their assignments, there are also many students who accidentally plagiarise other people’s work and get punished for it.
+Students purposefully cheat on their assignments but also accidentally plagiarise other people’s work.
+Carrying out these activities can get these students into academic trouble.
 Therefore, it is extremely important for university students in particular to understand what plagiarism is, and how to avoid it.

 Steps to Avoid Plagiarism

 To begin with, organise your notes well.
 You should also make sure you take full references for any sources as you go along.
 When you have written your actual paper, you can check it with a plagiarism checker like Viper.
 Nevertheless, this only provides a check against any digital information.
 This does not mean that your paper is clear of any plagiarism if your paper has no digital similarities.
 Your tutor might recognise an idea or a passage from a book, or other source, that they are familiar with, and this too could get you into trouble.

 This is why the note-taking process is so important.
 This is also why you should get organised with a system that you are familiar with.
 In addition, if you work in a study group, you must also make sure not to share too many ideas.
 This could lead to others subconsciously thinking they own such ideas and would lead to plagiarism.
 Furthermore, it is important not to use somebody else’s work or sections of it.
 Your tutor could recognise that your style of writing has changed dramatically.
 Recognising this could then lead to a more thorough investigation of your past and present work.